-Students will be permitted to make up class work and assignments missed due to absences caused by (1) authorized participation in official College functions, (2) personal illness, (3) an illness or a death in the immediate family or (4) the observance of a religious holy day.
+Students will be permitted to make up assignments missed due to absences caused by: (1) authorized participation in official College functions, (2) personal illness, (3) an illness or a death in the immediate family, (4) pregnant or parenting protections under Title IX and/or Texas State Education Code Chapter 51, Subchapter Z, Section 51.982 or (5) the observance of a religious holy day or military service.
 Also, the instructor has the prerogative of determining whether a student may make up work missed due to absences for other reasons.
 It is the student's responsibility to inform the instructor of the reason for an absence and to do so in a timely fashion.